About Metropolitan Ballet Theatre

 Several students Mannie worked with at the Atlanta Ballet were finalists in international competitions.
 He served as Principal Teacher for the Hartford Ballet during their summer residence.
 Mannie died in 1991, shortly after being named Assistant Artistic Director of the Atlanta Ballet.

-The Scholarship is offered to a male dancer who exemplifies the talent, passion, dedication, and perseverence for dance and choreography that was Mannie.
+The Scholarship is offered to a male dancer who exemplifies the talent, passion, dedication, and perseverance for dance and choreography that was Mannie.

 Mannie and Maniya